pradipstha/data-wrangling-and-visualization/README.md

 # data-wrangling-and-visualization

-A repo for data analysis complied from varoius sources.
+A repo for data analysis complied from various sources.